milaboratory/docs/docs/mixcr/reference/report-findAlleles.md

         Found alleles: 21
         Zygotes: {1=41, 2=9}
         Not enough information for allele search: [IGHJ2P*00, IGHV1-69D*00, IGHV3-65*00, IGHV4-28*00]
-        The same mutations in almost all clones, but not enough naive clones: {}
+        Genes with enough information for allele search: 40 (80%) The same mutations in almost all clones, but not enough naive clones: {}
         Possible additional allele, but not enough naive clones: {}
         Found alleles that don't fit well to data: {}